sprynmr/sprynmr.github.io/_drafts/reactivecocoa-mvvm-introduction.md

 [^simplification]: This is a simplified explanation for how signal chains actually work, but the basic idea is true.
 [^table-data-source]: The table data source is a great example of this, as it's delegate pattern forces the use of state on the delegate to be able to provide information to the table view when requested.
 In fact the delegate pattern in general forces a whole lot of use of state.
 [^almost]: Our nested API block could have access to it's parent's context.
+[^defer]: I could also use the `defer` class method on `RACSignal` if I didn't want my network request to happen until there was a subscriber.